TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-04-19-Assignment-1-Basic-Ray-Tracer-With-Spheres-and-Triangle-Meshes.markdown

 categories: ray-tracing
 visible: 1
 ---
+### Required images

 The assignment did not require any specific references to the code-base to appear in the README document.
 Should you like to look at the code in more depth, it is available [here in my gitlab](https://gitlab.com/TaylorEllington/cs636-advanced-rendering-techniques).

 That gitlab also holds the code for this website, the C++ is in the `src/` directory.

+#### Supertoroid and Spheres

+This image is intended to match the requirements of a mesh and spheres as stated in the assignment.

 ![Final RayTraced image - HW1](/cs636-advanced-rendering-techniques/images/hw_1/traced_image.png)